 (2) The airport is a military installation with both military and civil aircraft operations; and

 (3) The airport is classified as a commercial service or reliever airport in the NPIAS.
 (See 49 U.S.C.
 47105(b)(2)).
-In addition, three of the designated airports, if included in the NPIAS, may be a GA airport that was a former military installation closed or realigned under BRAC, as amended, or 10 U.S.C.
+In addition, three of the designated airports, if included in the NPIAS, may be GA airports that were former military installations closed or realigned under BRAC, as amended, or 10 U.S.C.
 2687.
 (See 49 U.S.C.
 47118(g)).
 Therefore, a GA airport can only qualify under (1) above.
-“General aviation airport” means a public airport that is located in a State that, as determined by the Secretary: (A) Does not have scheduled service; or (B) has scheduled service with less than 2,500 passenger boardings each year.
-However, as noted under “Number of Airports,” there are no GA slots available in FY 2014.
+“General aviation airport” means a public airport that is located in a State that, as determined by the Secretary: (A) does not have scheduled service; or (B) has scheduled service with fewer than 2,500 passenger boardings per year.

 In designating new candidate airports, the Secretary shall consider if a grant will:

-(1) Reduce delays at an airport with more than 20,000 hours of annual delays in commercial passenger aircraft takeoffs and landings; or
+(1) Reduce delays at an airport with more than 20,000 hours of annual Start Printed Page 88315delays in commercial passenger aircraft takeoffs and landings; or

 (2) Enhance airport and air traffic control system capacity in a metropolitan area or reduce current and projected flight delays.

 The application for new designations will be evaluated in terms of how the proposed projects will contribute to reducing delays and/or how the airport will enhance air traffic or airport system capacity and provide adequate user services.